General terms and conditions

 Accepted applicants must hand in a substantive account within three months of the end date of the activities; the account should contain an evaluation of the activities, a copy of any publications, and, in the case of individual grants, visual documentation of the activities on CD or DVD.
 Applicants who have applied through the online application system of the Mondriaan Fund must hand in their accounts electronically as well.
 They will be sent a reminder email.
 The substantive account and documentation become the property of the Mondriaan Fund.
 The Mondriaan Fund is authorized to publish or otherwise present reports or parts of reports, including documentation.
 Applicants are requested to take this into account when they develop their final account.

 For all grants over € 25,000, with the exception of the Stipendium for Established Artists, the Mondriaan Fund is to receive a financial account of the total cost within three months of the end date of the activities; the account should be properly comparable to the approved budget.
 For grants between €25,000 and € 125,000, the Mondriaan Fund is to receive a clearly specified account within three months of the end date of the activities; the account should offer a good presentation of the actual costs incurred, together with copies of evidence of those costs (bank statements and receipts).
-For grants of €125,000 or more, the Mondriaan Fund is to receive a financial account within three months of the end date of the activities, complete with an approved audit report by an independent accountant, in accordance with the model that can be downloaded here.
+For grants of €125,000 or more, the Mondriaan Fund is to receive a financial account within three months of the end date of the activities, complete with an approved audit report by an independent accountant, in accordance with the model that can be downloaded here (in Dutch).
 Please bear in mind that when entering personnel costs, for example in the form of your own staff or temporary employees, the accountant must also consider the registration of hours with regard to the project accounted for.
 Without that registration, the accountant may have to withhold his judgment about that part.

 Financial reports and substantive reports need to be handed in separately, either electronically or printed on one side.
 Applicants who have submitted their application through the online application system of the Mondriaan Fund will have to submit their final account electronically as well.
 They will be sent a reminder email.